Stephen Charles Foster Profile Photo

 A private military service will be held at Miramar National Cemetery.
 In lieu of flowers, please consider a tax deductible donation to The Lorene Foster Children’s Fund, benefitting Santee School District students in need and their families (http://www.lorenefoster.org/; Santee School District, ATTN: Lorene Foster Children’s Fund, 9625 Cuyamaca Street, Santee, CA 92071).

-To order memorial trees or send flowers to the family in memory of Stephen Charles Foster, please visit our flower store.
+To order memorial trees in memory of Stephen Charles Foster, please visit our tree store.

 Guestbook